 A change is as good as a holiday.
 Or so the saying goes.
 However, while it’s good to keep things fresh and be open to discovering new people, places and things, one also has to guard against ‘grass is always greener’ syndrome.
 If you’re not careful, and don’t direct your curious energies onto a specific target (like the archer), you could find yourself feeling bored and restless during this period.

-It’s worth remembering that in terms of planetary dignity, the Moon is considered to be in detriment here.
 As I have said elsewhere, the Moon here can lead to an excess of emotion, whether this be hysteria or over-excitement.